 The command palette is at the core of a keyboard-centric interaction, and can be also useful for looking up available commands and key bindings.
-It is available through the following two keyboard shortcuts:
+It is available through the following keyboard shortcut:

 The command palette lists only those commands that are available in the current context.
 For